crossbario/autobahn-python/DEVELOPERS.md

 It also does not comply fully to rule 4.
 This will get addressed in the next major release (0.11).

+### API Stability Level

+We distinbuish three levels of API in AutobahnPython:

+1. public user API
+2. private library API
+3. private non-API

+The **Public User API** is what (third party) application developers should rely on *exclusively*.
+It is the only API we make any kind of stability guarantees.
+The **Public User API** is

+* defined via ABC interfaces (when that makes sense)
+* has docstring including the tag `@public`
+* has docs generated and published
+* follow the PEP8 naming convention (stuff does not start with a `_`)

+The **Private Library API** is for library internal use, crossing files, classes and such.
+Application developers should not use this API, and we make no guarantees whatsoever.
+Any minor version bump might change anything here.
+We might rip out anything here or add stuff.
+This API may be used from our companion projects (Autobahn <-> Crossbar).
+The reason **we** are allowed to use that API is simple: we know what we are doing, and we are able to coordinate across projects and can rectify issues that arise.
+This **Private Library API** does NOT mark things with a starting `_`.

+The **Private non-API** isn't an API at all: like class members which may only be used within that class, or functions which may only be used in the same module where the function is defined.

 ## Release Process

 1. Travis is fully green